12 Years a Slave (film): Filming

 With a production budget of $22 million, principal photography began in New Orleans, Louisiana, on June 27, 2012.
 After seven weeks, filming concluded on August 13, 2012.
 As a way to keep down production costs, a bulk of the filming took place around the greater New Orleans area – mostly south of the Red River country in the north of the state, where the historic Northup was enslaved.
 Among locations used were four historic antebellum plantations: Felicity, Bocage, Destrehan, and Magnolia.
 Magnolia, a plantation in Schriever, Louisiana, is just a few miles from one of the historic sites where Northup was held.
 "To know that we were right there in the place where these things occurred was so powerful and emotional," said actor Chiwetel Ejiofor.
 "That feeling of dancing with ghosts – it's palpable."
 Filming also took place at the Columns Hotel and Madame John's Legacy in the French Quarter of New Orleans for the scenes set in Washington D.C.

-Cinematographer Sean Bobbitt, the film's primary camera operator, shot 12 Years a Slave on 35 mm film with a 2.35:1 widescreen aspect ratio using both an Arricam LT and ST. "Particularly for a period piece, film gives the audience a definite sense of period and quality," said Bobbitt.
+Cinematographer Sean Bobbitt shot 12 Years a Slave on 35 mm film using both the Arricam LT camera with Cooke S4 anamorphic lenses and the Arricam ST. "Particularly for a period piece, film gives the audience a definite sense of period and quality," said Bobbitt.
 "And because of the story's epic nature, widescreen clearly made the most sense.
 Widescreen means a big film, an epic tale – in this case an epic tale of human endurance."

 The filmmakers avoided the desaturated visual style that is typical of a more gritty documentary aesthetic.
 Deliberately drawing visual comparisons in the filming to the works of Spanish painter Francisco Goya, McQueen explained:

 When you think about Goya, who painted the most horrendous pictures of violence and torture and so forth, and they're amazing, exquisite paintings, one of the reasons they're such wonderful paintings is because what he's saying is, 'Look – look at this.'
 So if you paint it badly or put it in the sort of wrong perspective, you draw more attention to what's wrong with the image rather than looking at the image.